 Whether your first cesarean section was emergency, or planned due to special reasons, you will most likely decide with your doctor early on whether you will be trying for a vaginal birth after cesarean (commonly referred to as “VBAC”) or will schedule a planned c-section this go around.
 Here are some tips on how to properly prepare yourself for a repeat c-section.

 Many women complain of severe constipation following a cesarean section, simply because of all of the different pain medications given to you either intravenously, or in pill form during recovery.
-Properly hydrating yourself throughout your pregnancy, and especially in the weeks leading up to your c-section will help.
+Properly hydrating yourself throughout your pregnancy, and especially in the weeks leading up to your repeat c-section will help.
 You will still be required to “fast” prior to your surgery, so stock up the day before with that that in mind.
 Speaking of poop, adding in additional fiber throughout your pregnancy may prove useful for post-op, as well as possibly being proactive about taking stool-softeners (talk to your doctor first about any supplement or medication.)

 Oftentimes, women experience severe nausea during the actual surgery.
 While you may not be able to avoid vomiting during the procedure, keep your “last meal” prior to your fast on the safe side.
 Ask yourself, “Would I want to see this meal again?”
 While your answer will probably always be “no,” you may wish to avoid certain meals and spices.
 Even though you may not have experienced vomiting during your last procedure, every single surgery is different.
 Better safe than sorry.